scuzzydude/asimov/asimov.md

 Satoshi Nakamoto's brilliant engineering of bitcoin opened a whole new world and allowed us to free our dependence on government and banks.
 Governments never dealt with the ethical side of money.
 Money is exchange of value.
 Warfare is a difference in values between people and cultures.
 It seems to me, before we take our money completely into our own hands, we ought to find common values across all people.
 It is simple -- if what you value is gold, people are less valuable.
 If what you value is hash rate, then both people and the environment are less valuable.

 I made a crack about the US Dollar not being back by anything but the full faith of the government, which wasn't any better than bitcoin being backed by mathematics.
 Well, that's not true at all.
-The US Government is me.
+The United States Government is me.
 It's me and my parents and my children and my neighbors, Americans by birth or by choice.
 It's backed by our common values as Americans.
 As the year 2020 has clearly shown, we are a divided people, we have extremes of opinions on every axis, and there are few things we can all get on the same page about.

 There is one common value that Americans share, and we willingly share this value with every human being on this planet, no matter where you were born or what passport you carry.
 This common value is embraced voluntarily and with conviction by 99.9% of all Americans and 100% of all Texans.

 It is this value that gives me the moral righteous to state, genius belongs to humanity.

-Let's say I'm at a dinner party with a bunch of fancy artsy people.[^68] Some rich dirtbag makes mention he's got a Picasso hidden away at his ski-chalet in Aspen, and only the few other rich dirtbags invited on his ski trips ever get to see it.
+Let's say I'm at a dinner party with a bunch of fancy artsy people.[^69] Some rich dirtbag makes mention he's got a Picasso hidden away at his ski-chalet in Aspen, and only the few other rich scumbags invited on his ski trips ever get to see it.
 My response would be "Should I bow or curtsey now, your worshipfulness?"

 While I fully concede to the rich their wealth gives them access to private jets, yachts, and adventure flights into shallow outer space, I won't concede that they have the right to keep works of genius from me or my children.
 That's too much like royalty.